“I’m trading you two in for good kids,” my dad bellowed to Chickenbone and I one summer day long ago after we’d been acting up.

 RV Slide-out Issues

 The living room slide on my RV has issues.
 It probably needs therapy, but I can’t find an RV shrink within 100 miles.
-There is only one, yes ONE, RV technician willing to make the long drive to this town with ten cows for every human.
+There is only one, yes ONE, RV technician willing to make the long drive to this town with ten a hundred cows for every human.
 When describing the problem to him, his answer didn’t exactly exude confidence.
 I can tell he’s never encountered a problem like this one before.
 Crap.

 In Winnebagos with a couch attached to the living room slide-out, the carpet under the couch is covered in a sheet of clear, thick plastic (like Visqueen).
 This wraps around under the slide to protect the other carpet that’s part of the house/coach floor.